Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the suv segment and utilize the same 5-door suv body style, they are even powered by the same Mercedes Benz-developed petrol engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

 SafetyThe fact that the Mercedes Benz got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a considerable difference of 11% more metal.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, taking kerb weight as an important factor into account, the German car offers a considerable difference of 11% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
 That's the official data, while our visitors describe reliability of Mercedes Benz, as well as SSangYong, with the same average rating of 4.3 out of 5.
-The same official information place ML as average reliability-wise, and Rexton is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.6 out of 5.
+Some independent research have also placed ML 50% below average, and Rexton 1% above the first one.
+Above it all, drivers of cars with the same engine as these two vehicles rank it on average as 4.6 out of 5.

 Performance & Fuel economyMercedes Benz is a bit more agile, reaching 100km/h in 0.8 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 195 kilometers per hour, 2km/h less than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 13.5 liters of fuel per 100 kilometers (21 mpg), in combined cycle.
 We can't ignore that 11% difference compared to the Korean car.